 Figure 4.2.
-Claim map showing the Livengood land position.
-A) The AMHL Lease is shown in yellow and holdings belonging to other parties shown in respective colors.
+Land holding map showing the Livengood land position.
+A) The AMHL Lease holdings are shown in yellow, Alaska State Claims are shown in light blue, and holdings belonging to other parties shown in respective colors.
 B) Detailed map of the individual claims within the AMHL Lease.